dkvaternik/GLADIUS/docs/index.md

 Also, it is not the purpose of this project to replace official certified medical equipment, but to offer an alternative to bandanas, coffee filters (we're hearing such sad stories from throughout Europe) etc.

 It is an open-source, goodwill project, aiming to do the best we can to help each other in a very difficult situation.

-# About Zaščitimo Slovenijo initiative

-Gladius masks based on David Kvaternik design are developed by a team of volunteers from different industries to raise public awareness about the precautions in the time of the coronavirus pandemic, following the instructions of the NIJZ (National Institute of Public Health from Slovenia) and other official institutions (WHO, UKC - University Medical Centre from Slovenia…).
-Furthermore, the team would like to provide basic protective equipment for front line workers and other residents that need it in the shortest period of time.
-We will succeed together, as there are more and more of us, joining forces together!

-We are truly grateful to everyone who, in these times of crisis, strains their brain and searches for solutions to help those in need of protection.
-We will make it together!

-P.S.: If you have a tried and tested  solution or knows a case of good practice, please let us know: <a href="mailto:info@zascitimo.si">info@zascitimo.si</a>.